 1. Strawberry

 Health benefits: Bring on the antioxidant, polyphenol and anti-inflammatory perks.
-Due to their abundant flavonoids (which are natural compounds found in plants that protect the body against everyday toxins), eating strawberries on the regular may help curb cognitive decline.
-You can eat more than just the berry, too: Strawberry tops (aka the leaves) have been proven to aid gastrointestinal discomfort and joint pain.
+Due to their abundant flavonoids (which are natural compounds found in plants that protect the body against everyday toxins), regularly eating strawberries may help curb cognitive decline.
+You can eat more than just the berry, too: Strawberry tops (the leaves) have been proven to aid gastrointestinal discomfort and joint pain.
 Try infusing water or vinegar with strawberry leaves, tossing them in a smoothie or steeping them in boiled water to make tea.

 Recipes: Overnight Oats with Chocolate and Strawberries, Cold Soba Noodle Salad with Strawberries, Strawberry Pie with Strawberry Crust